Set Current Location

 Ijmuiden aan Zee is along the North Sea and has beaches, dunes and a fishing port.
 The shopping center nearby offers variety of options to choose from.
 This marina is a real treat for children because of its beautiful beaches, museums and other sites in the area.
 There is also plenty of parking available.

-Back in the sixties, one sweet lady took in a stray cat and her kittens.
+Back in the 1960s, one sweet lady took in a stray cat and her kittens.
 Her house soon became too small for all the cats that followed and she moved to a houseboat in one of Amsterdam's lively canals.
 Even though cats hate water, they flourished in their new home and it since became a cat shelter where cats can go their own way, are not confined to cages and walk around like little captains.
 It is a unique and remarkable place.
 Two hours a day tourists are very welcome to come aboard and see this amazing shelter for themselves.

 The Red Light District, or De Wallen as it is called in Dutch, is one of Amsterdam's oldest and most infamous neighborhoods.
 Although walking around the Red Light District can feel a bit voyeuristic, it is proof of Amsterdam's liberality and social tolerance.
 The area, which operates at all hours, is its most vibrant at night, when both customers and tourists come out to walk the streets.
 Red lights line the windows facing the canal, where women stand in order to advertise to their clientèle.
 (Note: it is illegal to take pictures or videos of the windows.)
 The streets surrounding the Red-Light district also offer shopping and theaters, as well as a museum devoted to erotica.
 Due to the adult nature of this district, it is highly suggested that only adults should visit.